 Although this isn’t an OEM part, it certainly does feel like it.
 When you open the package, you’ll find it only contains the drive itself.
 You don’t get any extra mounting equipment, screws, connection cables, or even stickers.
-Because this is a PCIe NVMe drive, you’ll want to make sure you’ve got a cable ready to connect with it.

 It may also be worth noting that Sabrent makes a variety of hard drive enclosures that are suitable to a drive like the Rocket NVMe PCIe Internal SSD.
 Though few people will find it necessary to use an enclosure for their internal SSD, it’s always worth knowing the option is present.